SICKAG/sick_scan/doc/software_pll.md

 SoftwarePLL is a generic module and independant from specific sensor types.
 It just uses the system timestamps and ticks, estimates their correlation and predicts the time from sensor ticks.
-See [timing.md](timing.md) for an application example using SICK laser scanner httpsgithub.comSICKAGsick_scan.
+See [timing.md](timing.md) for an application example using SICK laser scanner.

 ## How Software PLL works